-The Pupil Premium is additional funding given to schools to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
-The Pupil Premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered as eligible for free school meals at any point in the last six years (known as ‘Ever 6 FSM’).
-Schools also receive funding for Looked After Children, children adopted from care and children of service personnel.
+The Pupil Premium Grant was introduced in April 2011 and is allocated to schools to support pupils who are currently eligible for Free School Meals or who have been registered as eligible for free school meals at any point in the last six years (known as ‘Ever 6 FSM’).
+Schools also receive funding for Looked After Children, children adopted from care or who have left care under a special guardianship order or child arrangement order, and children of service personnel.

 How do I know if my child is eligible for Pupil Premium Funding?

-Registering your child for ‘Pupil Premium’ means that the school is able to claim funding to provide additional resources for your child.
+Registering your child for ‘Pupil Premium’ means that the school is able to claim funding to provide additional resources and support for your child.

 Parents/carers who receive any of the following may be entitled to free school meals (and the Pupil Premium):